Skip to main content

 Go to the Route tab and:

-• Click the Note icon above a component to see it's full notes
+• Click the icon above a component to view its full notes.

-• Click the Gear icon of a component to see its settings
+• Click the icon above a component to view its configuration.

 • Want to learn more about a component?

-Click the Blue info icon in the component settings to go to its documentation in the Dovetail Academy
+Click the icon in the component configuration to open its documentation in the Academy.

 Can you figure out how the components work together to achieve the desired goal of retrieving a country's flag from its ISO code?